 I would then pick a good looking image that correlates with the geo modifier I am building the page for, and geotag that image using Geoimgr.
 This is a great way to build local relevance and to get unique images on each local landing page.

 3. At least one link out to a relevant and authoritative content piece (do not always use Wikipedia).
 Remember, this should be used to portray topical relevance to Google, so link out to something that is either relevant to the local area and/or the rank and rent niche you are targeting.

 4. A YouTube video (if it is yours and is geotagged locally, then it can be a good little local relevancy boost also).

 5. Placing the geo modifiers + your keyword in the title tag, heading tags, image alt tags, and/or content (including in the first 100 words).
 Don’t over-optimize, but make sure your keyword and geo modifiers, or some variation of it, is in your content at least a few times.

 6. Use LSI (Latent Semantic Indexing) variations of your keyword a few times (where natural) in the title tag, heading tags, image alt tags, and/or content.
 You can use the Yoast SEO plugin for WordPress to check your keyword density.

 7. Interlinking!
 We will break down silo structures for a rank and rent websites soon, but first let’s explain why you should be interlinking.

 Fundamentally, Google follows links and that’s one of the main ways it determines what pages on your site are important to crawl, index, and rank.
-You should think about it like backlinking to yourself, except there is a very high threshold for an important ranking factor: exact match anchor text.
+You should think about it like backlinking to yourself, except there is a very high threshold for an important ranking factor: exact match keyword anchor text.

 What is a good way to do this?